 Product Information Management Data Model is one of the most important tasks in the design of a Product Information Management system.
 It lays the foundation of how the product data will be collected, organized, stored, retrieved, and presented.
 These systems can be used to create a centralized repository of well-structured and verified product data.
 A Product Information Management system is a centralized repository responsible for storing, controlling, and managing the data you need to market and sell products.
 A Product Information Management Data Model is the conceptual representation of sellable goods or services and how they relate with other diverse data objects as well as the business rules and constraints that govern them.

 Companies need to analyze their business data stored in multiple data sources.
-Data needs to be loaded to the Data Warehouse to get a holistic view of the data.
-Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 100+ data sources to desired Data Warehouse.
+Data needs to be loaded into the Data Warehouse to get a holistic view of the data.
+Hevo Data is a No-code Data Pipeline solution that helps to transfer data from various data sources to the desired Data Warehouse.
 It fully automates the process of transforming and transferring data to a destination without writing a single line of code.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.

 Jeremiah